Table of Contents

 The top university in Ireland is Trinity College Dublin.
-Trinity College is recognized internationally as Ireland’s premier university and is also a leading research university.
+Trinity College is internationally recognized as Ireland’s premier and leading research university.
 It is located in the heart of the Irish capital giving students great access to the city.
 Trinity College has 24 schools that offer a variety of degrees and courses.
-They teach around 17,000 students, and the campus is composed of 51 acres of land.
+They teach around 17,000 students, and the campus also has 51 acres of land.

 Other top universities in Ireland are the University of College Dublin, National University Ireland (Galway), University College Cork, and Dublin City University.